Braedach/Wazuh-Project-LearningLab/README.md

 Appropriate references have been provided.
 Reference: https://github.com/MarkBaggett/domain_stats
 Reference: https://github.com/socfortress/Wazuh-Rules/tree/main/Domain%20Stats
-1. I had this going via a service on my Wazuh server
+1. Scrapped at this point in time
-2. I am experiencing issues and have yet to reimplement
+2. Reason being is that I dont see the point.
+I have MISP, my firewall and SOCFortress IOC API when I sort out Graylog